-Here’s a Europe Trip Itinerary Travelled By Eric to Help You Plan.
+Here’s a Europe Trip Itinerary To Help You Plan Your Trip!

-So, if your perfect Europe trip (whether it’s your first or fourth) includes classic cities like Paris, Berlin, Brussels, Amsterdam, Prague, Budapest, and more – this is the post for you!
-I’ll guide you with my Europe trip planner map designed to show you my route on this trip.
-Ready to get Euro tripping?
+So, if your perfect Europe trip (whether it’s your first or fourth) includes classic cities like Paris, Berlin, Brussels, Amsterdam, Prague, Budapest, and more – this is the post for you.
 Let’s go!

 How to Plan and Book a Trip to Europe

 Planning an entire trip can seem overwhelming – especially considering that trip lengths vary and travellers are always in interested in seeing different things.

 I’m used to planning trips that are usually longer than 4 weeks.
 The current trip we’re on is indefinite – and we’ve been on the road for 10 weeks at the time of posting this.